marcelluscaio/faceMovie/readme.md

 ## Still to come
 - [X] Adjust search modal header spacing
 - [X] Create animation for search list

+Features
-- [ ] Align switch label with username
+- [ ] Learn how to use Firebase (User information + Movies)
-- [ ] Put user controls into main/card section
-- [ ] Adjust mode switch to 4k
+- [ ] Use Firebase to store information
+- [ ] Create login / Subscribe (Other page, not modal) (Login, Password, Confirm password, email)
-- [ ] Create modal to futures features
+- [ ] Reestructure code to sanitize CSS and movie creation with OOP

 - [ ] Make filter button work
 - [ ] Make burger work
 - [ ] Crete 404 error
-- [ ] Create login
-- [ ] Use Firebase to store information
 - [ ] User gives his own review (limit of characters)
 - [ ] User review appears on tooltip

+Fix
+- [ ] Align switch label with username*
-- [ ] Make OMDB fetch independent from NYTimes
+- [ ] Put user controls into main/card section*
-- [ ] Try to fix Chrome bug with dimnesion set in JS
+- [ ] Try to fix Chrome bug with dimnesion set in JS*
+- [ ] Adjust mode switch to 4k
+- [ ] Make OMDB fetch independent from NYTimes (?)
-- [ ] Check if Dark mode implementation abides by these rules (https://css-tricks.com/a-complete-guide-to-dark-mode-on-the-web/)
+- [ ] Check if Dark mode implementation abides by these rules (https://css-tricks.com/a-complete-guide-to-dark-mode-on-the-web/) *
+- [ ] Check contrast*
+- [ ] Should debounce be on Load movie instead of find movie?
+How to do it?

 ## Planning/Timeline
 - [X] Create layout on Figma